 When you are off on a road trip, it can be many things: Freeing, as you travel on your own terms.
 Exciting, as you see and do things you might not otherwise.
 And maddening if the kids get bored.

 But with a little preparation, your road trip with kids can be peaceful and happy.
 Here are a few tried and true car games and activities from parents.

-Look, a road trip needn't be a massive buzz-fest with electronics galore.
-But if you are going to pack some entertainment, a book on tape (or, ahem, CD) is the way to go.
+Look, a road trip needn’t be a massive buzz-fest with electronics galore.
+But if you are going to pack some entertainment, an audio book is the way to go.

 “On our last family road trip I got a library card just for the occasion.
 I went to my local library and took out books on CD for my daughters.
 They loved it!
 They were able to look at the books and listen to the animated storyteller,” says mom of two Suzanne Vukosavljevic.

 The initials game

 We all know that road trips can be boring — not just for the kids, but for you too.
 So, a fun game is great for all of you to pass the time.
 This fab version of Guess Who, called the initials game, is perfect.
 “Each child thinks of something, usually a name of someone, could be a character in a book, a movie, a friend and famous person, etc., then they tell us the initials and we try to guess who it is,” says David Leventhal.
 “The one who guesses correctly wins and then they pick the initials.
 This is a variation on 20 questions, very fun.”

 Who hasn’t played I-Spy in the car or elsewhere?
 This is the quintessential road trip game, and this fun version infuses it with a little more excitement.
 Strips of paper with letters and numbers are placed into a bowl or bag.
 “I select one strip at a time and call out the letter and the number,” says Stephen C. Rood.